 What are your expectations when it comes to customer service.
 Outsourced animation projects mean you’re probably working with someone at least a timezone away from you.
 Is that going to be an issue?
 How quickly do you need to get a response from your animation partner?
 Be sure to discuss responsiveness and estimated turnaround times for your project when looking for outsourced animation partners.

-For more tips and information about how to hire an animator, check out this companion article:
+Check out this companion article for more tips and information about how to hire an animator.

 How much does outsourcing an animation cost?